 Notable Stories: Comparing US and German Guest-workers; Arizonans at Landstuhl; pouring euros into Arizona; a Sedona prayer amplifier; cyber vigilantism; German pilots flying over desert; Wireless video in ambulances

-Other work experience: College radio news director, newspaper intern, webmaster, photo specialist
+Other work experience: Newspaper intern, webmaster, photo specialist

 E D U C A T I O N

 University of Leicester (UK)

 M.A., International Relations and World Order (with Merit)